The 911 ER Relationship Category

 Likewise extremely high porn use can play that same role, as can other addictive behavior.

-Question Five – When Did the Sex Go Bad?
+Question Six – When Did the Sex Go Bad?

 “Anytime you notice your partner being unusually moody, odd, avoidant or devious with you, never let it go on more than two weeks without getting to the bottom of it.”

 This is a non-simple question.
 There are any number of reasons that sex could decline with a couple: Birth trauma, new kids, sick kids, sick wife, sick husband, work pressure, deployment, work travel, medications… and on and on and on.

 However, unless you both can point to a clear reason that the sex is starting to disappear, you both need to find out what that reason is.
 The trouble is that with the mundane pressures of life, illness and ill fortune, the sex doesn’t just stop dead overnight, it slowly ebbs away over a few months or even a year.

 You have to think back long and hard as to what changed in your lives, when the sex started to go downhill.
 If you can figure it out, and take steps to fix that issue, that might be the very best thing you can do for your sex life.

 Question Seven – What Was the Sex Like at the Start of the Relationship?